The 50 Most Beloved TV Couples of All Time

 Jim and Pam, The Office

 What started out as a mutual crush and flirtation blossomed into a beautiful romance by the end of The Office.
 Jim (John Krasinski) and Pam (Jenna Fischer) had countless cute moments—from every time Jim came over to Pam's reception desk, to when Pam drunkenly kissed Jim after the Dundies at Chili's, to how Jim proposed to Pam at a gas station in the pouring rain, to getting married on the Maid of the Mist boat in Niagara Falls.
-There's definitely a reason why online dating bios to this day say things like, "Looking for a Jim to my Pam" (or vice versa).
+There's definitely a reason why online dating bios to this day say things like, "Looking for a Jim to my Pam."

 Rob and Laura, The Dick Van Dyke Show